jaiteshg/jaiteshg/README.md

 - 👋 Hi, I’m Jaitesh
 - 👀 I’m interested in watching anime , learning new things with code .
-- 🌱 I’m currently learning frontend web development currently at react.
+- 🌱 I’m currently learning fullstack development and currently learning MERN stack.
 - 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me on linkedin - "www.linkedin.com/in/jaitesh-godara-bb1b352aa" , twitter - "https://twitter.com/JaiteshG" and Gmail - "gjaitesh@gmail.com"